AgRenaud/nest/README.md

 ## Getting Started

-To run the server locally, first run `postgres` instance with `docker-compose up -d`.
+To run the server locally, first run `postgres` instance with `docker-compose up db -d`.

 Then you can initialize the database by running sqlx migrations.